Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Future work

 \subsection{Acknowledgements.}

-We thank Richard Jozsa and Ashley Montanaro for useful interactions in the early stages of this work, in particular Richard for his inspiring note~\cite{jozsa:cliffordnote}.
-Also many thanks to Ashley, Jonas Helsen, and Yi-Kai Liu for very helpful feedback on our draft and pointers to related work.
+We thank Harry Buhrman, Richard Jozsa and Ashley Montanaro for useful interactions in the early stages of this work, in particular Richard for his inspiring note~\cite{jozsa:cliffordnote}.
+Also many thanks to Ashley, Sergio Boixo, Steve Flammia, Jonas Helsen, Yi-Kai Liu, and the anonymous Quantum referees for very helpful comments and pointers to related work.

+NL was partially supported by the UK Engineering and Physical Sciences Research Council through grants EP/R043957/1, EP/S005021/1, EP/T001062/1.
+RdW was partially supported by ERC Consolidator Grant 615307-QPROGRESS (which ended February 2019), and by the Dutch Research Council (NWO) through Gravitation-grant Quantum Software Consortium, 024.003.037, and through QuantERA ERA-NET Cofund project QuantAlgo 680-91-034.